repibox/legal/Cookie-Policy.md

 ### Our Internal Analytics Tool

 In order to better understand how our services are used, we monitor certain user activities that take place within our products, including page views and clicks on any links used when managing a site via our dashboards.
 We call each one of these actions an “event.”
-Analytics events are attached to your WordPress.com account and are handled via a first party system that Repibox owns and maintains.
+Analytics events are attached to your Repibox.com account and are handled via a first party system that Repibox owns and maintains.
 In general, we record the following data for each event: IP address, Repibox.com user ID and username, user agent, referring URL, timestamp of event, browser language, and country code.
 We use this information to improve our products, make our marketing to you more relevant, personalize your experience, and for the other purposes described in our [Privacy Policy](https://github.com/repibox/legal/blob/master/Privacy-Policy.md).
 You may opt out of our analytics program through your user settings.
 By doing so, you won’t share information with our analytics tool about events or actions that happen after the opt-out, while logged in to your Repibox.com account.
 Note that opting out does not disable the functionality of the actions we track - for example, if you publish a post, we will still have record of that (don’t worry!), but for an event or action after you opt out, we will not have other data associated with that action or event in the analytics tool.

 ### Consent for Advertising Cookies on Our Sites

 You may see a “cookie banner” on our websites and dashboards.
 If you are visiting one of our sites from the EU, then we do not set, or allow our ad partners to set, cookies that are used to show you targeted ads before you click to accept.
-When you consent in this manner, we and our advertising partners may set advertising cookies on the site you are visiting and on our other websites, dashboards, and services, which we use to show you advertisements about our various Automattic products.
+When you consent in this manner, we and our advertising partners may set advertising cookies on the site you are visiting and on our other websites, dashboards, and services, which we use to show you advertisements about our various Repibox products.
 We’ll display the banner to you periodically, just in case you change your mind.

 ### **Consent and Choices for Advertisements on Our Users’ Sites Through Our Ads Program**